Ratchet & Clank: Alister Azimuth

-He later appears to rescue Ratchet and Clank after they defeat Dr. Nefarious and takes them to the Great Clock.
+Azimuth appears to rescue Ratchet and Clank after they defeat Dr. Nefarious and takes them to the Great Clock.
 Despite Azimuth's insistence, Ratchet still refuses to risk using the Great Clock, causing the elder Lombax to kill Ratchet by blasting him with his wrench out of anger.
 Azimuth then tries to enter the Orvus Chamber, but Clank locks him out and uses the Great Clock to reverse time by six minutes (as previously hinted by the Plumber) so that he can save Ratchet.
 Azimuth, now blinded by his own selfish desire to save all the Lombaxes, breaks into the chamber and locks the Clock into turning back time to Tachyon's rise to power, before engaging both Ratchet and Clank in a bloody duel as the game's final boss.
-Once defeated, Azimuth finally realizes his mistake and stops the time shift he created, though at the cost of his own life.
-Ratchet takes Azimuth's possessions, a pocketwatch and his own Praetorian wrench, as reminders of his mentor.
+Once defeated, Azimuth finally realizes his mistake and stops the time shift he created at the cost of his life.

-Azimuth makes a small cameo in the first issue of the six-part comic series, where Ratchet is looking at the pocketwatch in memory.
-Ratchet later uses Azimuth's Praetorian Wrench in the following issues to stop Artemis Zogg in his plans.

-A Red Team skin based on Azimuth, appears in Full Frontal Assault.
-Into The Nexus features a statue of Azimuth on display in the Museum of Intergalactic History.